-8.1 Wind Damage
+Wind Damage

 There is significant wind damage predicted by direct hurricane hits to Delaware.
 This analysis includes threat models from the FEMA HAZUS ArcGIS extension and SimSuite output from the United States Army Corps of Engineers (USACE).
-Both the HAZUS and USACE models predict significant damages as detailed in the tables and figures below.
+Both the HAZUS and USACE models predict significant damages as detailed in Tables 8.1 - 8.6 and Figures 8.1 - 8.7.